doubleII/Test/Angular/Modal/0001-modal-window.md

 To call component from another component as modal window we need to keep in mind:

-1. This is very imporent.
+1. This is very importent.

 ```diff
 -  id="modalCenter"